git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 Select the slot in which you want to put a mapping.

 To assign a slot press a button or move a knob/fader on your controller.
-You should see the transmitted MIDI CC, note or Program Change (other MIDI data types are not supported) that was sent by your controller.
+You should see the transmitted MIDI CC, note, Program Change, Pitchbend or MMC (other MIDI data types are not supported) that was sent by your controller.

 Click the Set button to assign this MIDI values to the selected slot.
 After that select the function you want to assign.